rpgoldman/py4cl2/docs/index.md

 On the CL side:

+- alexandria
+- bordeaux-threads
+- cl-json
 - trivial-garbage
 - iterate
-- bordeaux-threads
-- cl-json
+- numpy-file-format
 - parse-number
 - uiop (some implementations have an older version of uiop; support for `launch-program` is needed for asynchronous processes)
-- numpy-file-format

 On python side: